 - Add dry ingredients and knead with dough hook (or hands) for 5-10 minutes until dough is elastic and not sticky.

-- Oil a bowl and let the dough rise in a warm place, covered with a damp tea towl, until doubled in size.
+- Oil a bowl and let the dough rise in a warm place, covered with a damp tea towel, until doubled in size.

 - Gently press the air out of the dough and transfer it to a greased 8” x 4” bread pan.
 Optional—press some rolled oats on top of your dough so it looks pretty after baking.